awsdocs/amazon-comprehend-developer-guide/doc_source/create-custom-classifier-console.md

    If you don't already have an IAM role with these permissions, choose **Create an IAM role** to make one\.
 Choose the access permissions to grant this role, and then choose a name suffix to distinguish the role from IAM roles in your account\.
 **Note**
 If the input documents are encrypted, the IAM role used must also have `kms:Decrypt` permission\.
-For more information, see [Permissions Required to Use KMS Encryption](access-control-managing-permissions.md#auth-kms-permissions)\.
+For more information, see [Permissions required to use KMS encryption](access-control-managing-permissions.md#auth-kms-permissions)\.

 1. \(Optional\) To launch your resources into Amazon Comprehend from a VPC, enter the VPC ID under **VPC** or choose the ID from the drop\-down list\.